garrett361/transformers_notes/main.typ

-The total number of floating point operations (FLOPs)#footnote[The notation surrounding floating-point operations is very confusing because another quantity of interest is the number of floating-point operations a given implementation can use #emph[per-second];.
+The total number of floating point operations (FLOPs)#footnote[The notation surrounding floating-point operations is very confusing because another quantity of interest is the number of floating-point operations a given implementation can use #emph[per-second].
 Some times, people use FLOPS or FLOP/s to indicate the rate, rather than the gross-count which has the lower case “s\", FLOPs, but there's little consistency in general.
 We will use FLOPs and FLOP/s.] needed to process a given batch